jpetrucciani/nix/mods/pkgs/README.md

 ### [caddy.nix](./caddy.nix)

-This overlay provides a [caddy webserver](https://caddyserver.com/v2) builder function called `_xcaddy` and a set of default plugins that you can use to build any flavor of caddy that you'd like!
+This overlay provides a [caddy webserver](https://caddyserver.com/v2) builder function called `_zaddy` and a set of default plugins that you can use to build any flavor of caddy that you'd like!

 ### [cli.nix](./cli.nix)